Jdahl13/Training-Insights-Dashboard/README.md

 When re-running the browser authorization, I was initially thown off by the localhost error I was getting, but after review I realized that was to be expected.

+### Formatting raw API responses for readability

+Raw JSON from curl responses is hard to read as a single unbroken line in the terminal.
+Piped output through Python's built-in `json.tool` module to pretty-print it, saved the result to a JSON file, and opened it in VS Code for easier inspection of field names, nesting, and null values before writing any parsing logic.

 ## What's Next

 Pull and inspect real athlete data from Stravs 'athlete/activities' endpoint.